 The Adidas Yeezy 350 Boost silhouette easily became a hit as it uses the Boost sole unit to guarantee that the sneakers maintain a soft, comfortable, and lightweight cushioning.
 Many of those who embrace the street style and hip-hop lifestyles of the popular Yeezy 350 Boost tend to patronize this comfortable footwear now worn by sneaker fans and celebrities alike.

 For this popular sneaker, the most popular features would probably be the one-piece Primeknit upper material and the Boost midsole.
 For the Adidas Primeknit, the yarn is knitted and fine-tuned to cater exactly to the areas where there is a need for flexibility and a wide range of movements resulting in a stretchy and sock-like material that literally covers the entire upper.
 Another technology that has revolutionized footwear is the Prime Knit material being used in the shoes.

-Primeknit technology involves creating quality and ultra-lightweight kicks that lessen fusing of numerous materials such as leather and mesh.
-The Primeknit fuses together yarn giving Adidas the ability to customize the shoes for the amount of flexibility, fit and stability that an athlete needs.
-The technology results to a shoe that resemble that of a sock wrapped around the wearer’s feet making athletes perform lighter, faster and at the peak of their game.
+Primeknit technology involves creating quality and ultra-lightweight kicks that lessen the fusing of numerous materials such as leather and mesh.
+The Primeknit fuses together yarn giving Adidas the ability to customize the shoes for the amount of flexibility, fit, and stability that an athlete needs.
+The technology results to a shoe that resemble that of a sock wrapped around the wearer’s feet making athletes perform lighter, faster, and at the peak of their game.

 Meanwhile, the Boost sole uses bundled thermoplastic polyurethane or TPU for the midsole.
 This material compresses under pressure for shock absorption and allows a responsive bounce back to its original shape.